gnonio/weblas-unpacked/README.md

 // convert back to unpacked format and save it in the
 // [ 0 = R || 1 = G || 2 = B || 3 = A ] channel ( RED if ommited )
-t4.unpack( 2 ) // no need to keep track of this option for basic functionality
+t4.unpack( 2 )

+// no need to keep track for basic functionality var t4rgba = t4.download( true, true )
+console.log( t4rgba ) // note the data position in the array

 // transpose and keep the original var t4T = t4.transpose( true )